 Note that school board policies may be revised at any time.
-For legal context and the most current copy of the local policy, visit http://www.montagueisd.org/vimages/shared/vnews/stories/4afb28cbb1f43/Procedures%20for% 20Reporting%20Allegations%20of%20Bullying.pdf.
+For legal context and the most current copy of the local policy, visit

 Below is the text of Montague ISD's policy FFI(LOCAL) as of the date this handbook was finalized for this school year.